TheRincon/rexsearch/README.md

 Rewriting vsearch with protein comparison and FOGSAA.
 I have a few ideas how to use this for annotation and other projects.
 Such as "overhang" extension.
 I need to a tool to try to fill in gaps in assemblies from PacBio to Illumina.
 My Illumina reads always drop coverage in HiSeq and I would like to "fill-in" these gaps by returning partial alignments and long overhangs.
 Many tools already do something similar, but not quite the way I wish to use it though.
 Still getting to the point of the original intent.
 Now, I am also thinking about making several smaller, more modular tools, as part of package perhaps.

+## Comments

+RSEARCH is nearing VSEARCH speed.
+It is 30% faster for one core, but overall 50% slower because I only use 1 core.
+This is also for simple tasks such as msking or filtering reads, not alignment.

 Candidate tools:

 rfilter &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; fast filtering <br>